exoplatform/exo-documentation/docs/Manage-Space.rst

 .. _space-templates:

-4. A pulldown lists all predefined templates that the space creator can use.
+A pulldown lists all predefined templates that the space creator can use.
 A description of each template is displayed below the selectors.

 .. note:: Each template defines its default visibility, registration criteria and list of applications.

 .. _access-level-step:

-5. The space creator may override the predefined visibility and registration options of the space.
+4. The space creator may override the predefined visibility and registration options of the space.

 .. _About-space-visibility:

  -  **Visibility**: By default, the Visibility value is set to be the one predefined in the template.

-	-  No: The space is visible in the public spaces directory
+-  -  No: The space is not hidden and always visible in the public spaces list.

-	-  Yes: The space is hidden, hence it won't appear in the public spaces directory.
+-  -  Yes: The space is not visible in the public spaces list.

--  **Registration**: By default, the Registration value is set to the one predefined in the template.
+-  **Registration**: By default, the Registration value is set to be the one predefined in the template.

    -  Open: The users sending their requests can join the space without any validation.